tonyday/preciseci/README.md

-This vagrant setup builds a fresh Ubuntu 14.04 development machine with the following installed:
+This vagrant setup builds a fresh Ubuntu 12.04 machine with the following installed:

 * zsh
 * oh-my-zsh
 * vim (with Ruby/Rails supporting plugins)
 * git
-* postgres
+* postgres 9.6
-* ruby 2.2.3
+* ruby 2.3.0
 * heroku toolbelt
 * nodejs

-which I find quite useful for Rails development.
+which can be used for development and/or CI testing of Rails projects.

 Once the build is complete the machine can be packaged as a new vagrant box to speed future creation of new development machines.